MICHIGAN

 (1778 - 1826), Detroit

-Originally British Fort Lernoult, which was located uphill from Fort Pontchartrain / Detroit (1), which it replaced as the main defense.
+Originally British Fort Lernoult, which was located uphill from Fort Pontchartrain / Detroit (1), which it replaced as the main defense of the town.
 Withstood an American seige in 1779.
-Became American in 1796 and renamed.
-It survived the devastating 1805 fire.
-The fort was surrendered to the British in 1812 without firing a shot, but the Americans recaptured it in 1813, and renamed it Fort Shelby.
+The Americans formally took over the post in 1796 and restored the "Detroit" name.
+This fort survived the devastating 1805 fire.
+The post became part of the Federal "Factory system" of Indian trading posts from July 1802 - 1806.
+The fort was surrendered to the British in August 1812 without firing a shot, but the Americans recaptured it in September 1813, and renamed it Fort Shelby.
 Given to the city in 1826, the fort was destroyed in 1827 as the city began to grow.
 Marker located at Fort and Shelby Streets.

 Fort Wayne